unil-lettres/training/README.md

 [http://training.lan:8025/api/v2/messages](http://training.lan:8025/api/v2/messages)

+## Assets compiling

+In this project the assets are pre-compiled before deployment.

+During development ``docker exec train-app npm run dev`` or ``docker exec train-app npm run watch`` should be used.
+When everything is ready to be pushed to the repository ``docker exec train-app npm run prod`` should be used to compile assets for production.

 ## PHP code style

 All PHP files will be inspected during CI for code style issues.
 If you want to make a dry run beforehand, use the following command.